-Position provides oversight of the activities of the entire division, one of which is the Charter Authorizing Program.
+RESPONSIBILITY: Oversight of the activities of the entire division, one of which is the Charter Authorizing Program.
 Oversight includes ensuring employee adherence to VOA-MN Corporate personnel policies, annual budget, time-off requests, and VOA-MN Program Manual and AAP.
-This position cannot block a determination/ recommendation from progressing to the Chief Operations Officer.
+This position cannot block a charter contract renewal determination/recommendation from progressing to the President/Chief Executive Officer.
 The position is an added layer of accountability mostly to oversee the Program Manager employee performance.